 Of course, do this safely!
 I place my pot in the center of an outdoor fire pit, with lid and water at the ready.
 If you like your rituals more theatrical, you can dress up, recite poetry, bang drums, or dance while the fire is burning.
 If you want additional power, call in the ancestors, protectors and archetypal powers before you begin and thank them when you’re done.
 I like my ritual simple: just the fire, the pieces of paper, and all the energy that’s being released.

-Support yourself with the insights and vibrance of my monthly Moon workshop .
-Learn how to see the gods of the moment and dance with them artfully.
+Support yourself with the symbolic vibrance of my monthly Moon workshop .
+You’ll develop your archetypal eyes and learn how to dance with the gods artfully.

 © 2018 Dana Gerhardt